arifbudi79/LearningGit/README.md

 # LearningGit
-Learning GitHub
+Learning GitHub.
-Hello Everyone, this is my first try on using GitHub
+Hello Everyone, this is my first try on using GitHub.